Jonathan Jackson (Illinois politician): 2022

 In February 2022, Jackson announced his candidacy to represent Illinois's 1st congressional district after the incumbent, Bobby Rush, announced his retirement a month earlier.
 Campaigning as a progressive, he was endorsed by Bernie Sanders and other figures in the progressive wing of his party.
 He won a crowded Democratic primary with approximately 30% of the vote, and later easily the general election as expected in this heavily Democratic seat.

+2024

+Jackson ran unopposed in the Democratic primary.
+He defeated Republican Marcus Lewis in the general election, receiving 65.8% of the vote.